LishengSun/LishengSun.github.io/_pages/cv.md

 92120 Montrouge France\
 Email: [cecile829@gmail.com](cecile829@gmail.com)

-*I am a Senior Data scientist at Credit Agricole S.A, where I work on **AutoML**, **Meta-learning**, **transfer learning**, and their applications on banking AI systems to continuously reduce the learning resource.
-In my free time, I continue collaborating as a volunteer researcher with ChaLearn () on my Ph.D.
-subject: Formulating the Meta-learning as a **Markov Decision Process** and using **Reinforcement Learning]** techniques to solve it.
-I am currently looking for a new position where I can devote more time to related research fields.*
+*I am a Postdoctoral Researcher at LISN, Université Paris-Saclay, since December 2022, with responsibilities in both research and teaching (chargée de recherche et d'enseignement).
+My current research focuses on AutoML, Meta-Learning, and AI fairness.

+Prior to my postdoc, I was a Senior Data Scientist and Research Lead at Crédit Agricole S.A., where I specialized in AutoML, Explainable AI (XAI), and AI fairness for the banking sector.

+I earned my Ph.D. in Machine Learning in December 2019 under the supervision of Prof. Isabelle Guyon and Prof. Michèle Sebag, focusing on AutoML and Meta-Learning.*

 Professional experiences
 ------------------------